Back to National Guide

 What Affects the Cost

 • Total area.
 Sydney's open-plan apartments and terraces often have 30–60m2 of continuous floor space.
 Larger areas get better per-square-metre rates because more time is spent on efficient runs rather than cutting.
+Volume discounts of 10–15% on labour are common above 40m2.

 • Floor preparation.
 Concrete slabs in modern apartments need minimal levelling.
 Timber subfloors in terraces require a cement sheet overlay ($25–$40/m2) plus levelling before any tiles go down.
+If the tiler has not inspected the floor, expect levelling to appear as a separate line item after the site visit.

 • Old flooring removal.
 Removing existing tiles costs $30–$65/m2.
 In apartments, noise restrictions may limit demolition to weekday business hours, stretching the job over more days.
+Carpet and vinyl are cheaper to remove but may leave adhesive residue requiring grinding.

 A small laundry retile in a modern Mascot apartment with ceramic tiles on a flat slab sits toward $1,500.
 An open-plan living area in a Balmain terrace with old tile removal, timber subfloor overlay, large-format porcelain in herringbone, and underfloor heating pushes toward $10,000.